Call for Papers

 Beyond the general theme, papers are solicited in all areas of applying ICT to the Public Sector.
 The conference will particularly focus on, but not limit itself to, the following topics:

-- Electronic Administration services both back office and in communication with the citizen,
+- Electronic Administration services both back office and in communication with the citizen and businesses,

 - Identity management for individuals,